FROGENT: An End-to-End Full-process Drug Design Multi-Agent System: Results

-To evaluate this capability, we initiated a comprehensive discovery cycle in the therapeutic context of cardiomegaly and congestive heart failure, as shown in Figure \ref{pipeline}.
-Starting from a broad query, \name\ autonomously identified PPAR$\gamma$ as a relevant nuclear receptor target through literature mining and target scoring. \name \ selected a high-resolution crystal structure (PDB ID: 9F7W), identified its ligand-binding pocket, and proceeded to generate candidate molecules via a dual approach: retrieving known ligands from DrugBank and generating novel scaffolds through de novo design.
-Candidate molecules underwent filtering based on ADMET predictions and were evaluated through molecular docking and interaction profiling.
-A lead optimization cycle followed, involving fragment-level modification of high-potential scaffolds to improve predicted efficacy and pharmacokinetics.
+To evaluate this collaborative capability, we initiated a comprehensive discovery cycle for cardiomegaly and congestive heart failure, as depicted in Figure \ref{fig:pipeline}.
+The process began when the \oa \ received the user's broad query.
+It first tasked the \ra \ to perform a comprehensive literature and database search, which identified PPAR$\alpha$, PPAR$\gamma$, and Mineralocorticoid Receptor as relevant nuclear receptor targets.
+Subsequently, guided by the user's prioritization of PPAR$\gamma$ as the target receptor for the entire design process, the \oa \ directed the \ra \ to secure a high-resolution crystal structure (PDB ID: 9F7W).

+With the target validated and its structure obtained, the \oa \ formulated a design plan and tasked the \fa \ to generate candidate molecules.
+The \fa \ directed the \ra \ to gather known ligands from DrugBank to establish a baseline, and employed its own suite of de novo generative models to create novel scaffolds tailored to the protein's binding pocket simultaneously.
+The resulting library of diverse candidate molecules was then passed by the \oa \ to the \ga \ for rigorous filtering.
+The \ga \ performed ADMET predictions and molecular docking to assess drug-likeness and binding affinity, returning a ranked list of promising hits.
+The \oa \ then initiated the critical lead optimization cycle: it fed the evaluation results back to the \fa, which performed fragment-level modifications on the highest-potential scaffolds.
+This iterative \fa \ loop continued until the candidate's predicted properties met the desired criteria.

-Among the optimized compounds was Luteolin, a natural flavonoid previously reported to alleviate pathological cardiac hypertrophy in vivo \cite{wang2023high}, underscoring the platform's capacity to recover biologically validated molecules.
-In parallel, the agent designed a novel compound, denoted as Compound (a), which surpassed Luteolin in QED, docking affinity, and predicted toxicity.
-A retrosynthetic analysis was performed for Compound (a), identifying a plausible synthetic route based on commercially available building blocks, thereby completing the computational workflow from target discovery to the design of a lead candidate with predicted synthetic accessibility.
+The system successfully rediscovered Luteolin, a natural flavonoid with experimentally validated efficacy against pathological cardiac hypertrophy \cite{wang2023high}, underscoring the platform's ability to identify biologically relevant molecules.
+In parallel, it designed a novel candidate, Compound (a), which surpassed Luteolin in key metrics.
+Finally, the \oa \ tasked the \fa \ to confirm synthetic feasibility.
+The \fa \ devised a plausible retrosynthesis plan for Compound (a) by querying the \ga \ and \ra \ for commercially available building blocks, thus completing the computational workflow from a high-level goal to a viable drug candidate.